 ?
 Hollywood Fires are distinguished by lots and lots of flames... so many flames, in fact, that they cover nearly every object around.
 The flames obscure sight and form obstacles that can be dramatically jumped through.
 Burning debris is all over the place and falls from the ceiling to dramatically block escape routes.
 Also, in more action-oriented shows, the fire tends to stay strangely toned-down and never exceed certain boundaries, allowing enough room for an epic fight over a fire.

 Interestingly enough, smoke is usually nowhere to be seen.
 Additionally, the burning environment is stable and does not collapse or fall (except for the already mentioned falling debris) for as long as it takes for the hero to strut his stuff.
 Only when he's leaving the fire does a burning building suddenly explode in flames and possibly collapse.

-In Hollywood, fire is dangerous and deadly, but not enough for the protagonists to charge in and get everyone out just in time without turning into a human torch, or so much as a first-degree burn.
+In Hollywood, fire is dangerous and deadly, but not so much that the protagonists can't charge in and get everyone out just in time without suffering so much as a first-degree burn.

 , any fire of that size would generate far more heat (easily around 1,000 degrees Celsius) than any human being could survive.
-More importantly, any large burning area would be completely filled with very dense and very deadly smoke (the vast majority of people who die in fires are killed by the smoke, which could be considered a mercy for those who would otherwise have burned to death, but not so much for those (more numerous) who would otherwise have escaped or never been reached by the flames).
+More importantly, any large burning area would be completely filled with very dense and very deadly smoke (the vast majority of people who die in fires are killed by the smoke, which could be considered a mercy for those who would otherwise have burned to death - but not so much for those who would otherwise have escaped, or never been reached by the flames).